suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `DualWieldRestriction` setting to `WeaponType`, use it to set weapon wielding restriction for `DualWieldable` weapons.
 - Don't set dead entity as aiming target.
 - Add guild name to chat messages.
+- Use ZString to improve string building, concat performance.
 -

 * * *